minvws/nl-kat-coordination/mula/docs/architecture.md

     Scheduler->>PriorityQueueStore: push_item_to_queue_with_timeout()
 ```

-**2. New Boefjes**
+**2. Enabled Boefjes**

-When a plugin of type `boefje` is enabled or disabled in Rocky.
-This is
+When a plugin of type `boefje` is enabled or disabled in the Katalogus.
+The
+scheduler will take notice of it by referencing its internal cache of all
-triggered when the plugin cache of an organisation is flushed.
+the available plugins of an organisation.
+This will happen after:

-* The cache of the organisation will be flushed at a specified interval.
+- The cache of the organisation is flushed at a specified interval.

-* Due to the flushing of the cache we get a new list of enabled boefjes for
+- Due to the flushing of the cache we get a new list of enabled boefjes for
-  an organisation.
+  an organisation will be created.
   (`connectors.services.katalogus._flush_organisations_boefje_type_cache()`)

-* New tasks will be created for enabled boefjes.
+- New tasks will be created for enabled boefjes.

 ```mermaid
 sequenceDiagram